lacework/go-sdk/lwcomponent/DESIGN.md

-A component synchronization is a task that the internal components' service does to verify the latest version of one or multiple components, when there is a new version of a component, this task updates the description, version, size, checksum, and dependencies of the component.
+A component synchronization is a task that the internal components' service does to verify the latest version of one or multiple components, when there is a new version of a component, this task updates the description, version, size, signature, and dependencies of the component.

 Note that changing the type of the component is discouraged.

-### Signature And File Checksum
+### Component Signature

-As a security company, we need to ensure that any binary we install on our users' workstation is coming from us, the installation and upgrade process will have a requirement that every component should be signed with Lacework's PGP key, if the downloaded component doesn't match the PGP signature, we should delete the downloaded binary and notify the user.
+As a security company, we need to ensure that any artifact we install on the users' workstation is coming from us, the execution, installation, and upgrade process will have a requirement that every component should be signed with Lacework's PGP key, if the downloaded component doesn't match the PGP signature, we should delete the downloaded binary and notify the user.

-A second safety we should have is to check the SHA256 (256-bit) checksums of the downloaded binary or compressed file which should match with the one provided by (APIs) the new components internal service.

 ### Create A New Component

 To create a new component, we need to define the following things:

-* Define the component type (binary, commands, or content)
+* Define the component type (`BINARY`, `COMMAND`, or `LIBRARY`)
-* For binary components, have cross-platform binaries (support windows, linux and osx)
+* For binary components, provide cross-platform binaries and signatures (support `windows`, `linux`, `darwin`)
 * Automate the release process via CD pipelines
 * Make the first release of the new component
 * Add the component to our components internal service (this is when users will discover the new component)